Hett-XY-14/Hett-XY-14/README.md

 - Hi, I’m Henry
-- I'm a civil engineering graduate and a Computer Engineering student.
+- I'm a Civil Engineering graduate and a Computer Engineering student.
 - I’m interested in CS in general, computer graphics and scientific computation in particular.
 - I'm also interested in digital bussinesses.
 - I’m currently learning data estructures, algortithms and web developement.